devqa07/FastAPI-Model-Management-Automation-Framework/README.md

       Action: The actions/cache@v3 action is used to cache the .m2 directory, where Maven stores downloaded dependencies.<br>

-**4.** **Create test-output Directory**
+**4. Create test-output Directory**

     name: Create test-output directory
     run: mkdir -p test-output
-     - Purpose: This step creates a directory named test-output where test results will be stored.
+     Purpose: This step creates a directory named test-output where test results will be stored.
-     - Action: The mkdir -p test-output command ensures that the directory is created before the tests run.
+     Action: The mkdir -p test-output command ensures that the directory is created before the tests run.

 **5. Build and Test with Maven**

     name: Build and Test with Maven
-    - run: mvn clean install
+    run: mvn clean install
-    - Purpose: Compiles the code, runs the tests, and packages the application.
+    Purpose: Compiles the code, runs the tests, and packages the application.
-    - Action: The mvn clean install command cleans the target directory, compiles the code, runs all tests, and packages the project as defined in the pom.xml file. <br>
+    Action: The mvn clean install command cleans the target directory, compiles the code, runs all tests, and packages the project as defined in the pom.xml file. <br>

 **6. List test-output Directory Contents**

         name: List test-output directory contents
         run: ls -R test-output/
-        - Purpose: This optional step lists the contents of the test-output directory to verify that the test results have been generated correctly.
+        Purpose: This optional step lists the contents of the test-output directory to verify that the test results have been generated correctly.
-        - Action: The ls -R test-output/ command recursively lists the contents of the test-output directory.<br>
+        ction: The ls -R test-output/ command recursively lists the contents of the test-output directory.<br>

 **7. Upload Test Results**